dnvriend/design-patterns-study/README.md

 Structural patterns concern class and object composition; hence structural.
 They use inheritance to compose interfaces and define ways to compose objects to obtain new functionality.

+* __Proxy pattern:__  provides a placeholder for another object to control access, reduce cost, and reduce complexity.
+* Flyweight pattern: reduces the cost of creating and manipulating a large number of similar objects.
+* Bridge pattern: decouples an abstraction from its implementation so that the two can vary independently.
+* __Facade pattern:__ provides a simplified interface to a large body of code.
+* __Decorator pattern:__ dynamically adds/overrides behaviour in an existing method of an object.
 * __Adapter pattern:__ allows classes with incompatible interfaces to work together by wrapping its own interface around that of an already existing class.
-* Bridge pattern: decouples an abstraction from its implementation so that the two can vary independently.
 * __Composite pattern:__ composes zero-or-more similar objects so that they can be manipulated as one object.
-* __Decorator pattern:__ dynamically adds/overrides behaviour in an existing method of an object.
-* __Facade pattern:__ provides a simplified interface to a large body of code.
-* Flyweight pattern: reduces the cost of creating and manipulating a large number of similar objects.
-* __Proxy pattern:__  provides a placeholder for another object to control access, reduce cost, and reduce complexity.

 ## Behavioral (11)
 Behavioral patterns are specifically concerned with communication between objects, hence behavioral.
+Here our concentration is on algorithms and the assignment of the critical responsibilities among the objects.
+We also need to focus on the communication between them.
+We need to take a closer look at the way those objects are interconnected.

 * Chain of responsibility pattern: delegates commands to a chain of processing objects.
 * __Command pattern:__ creates objects which encapsulate actions and parameters.